MarketPlayer/omxplayer/README.md

         --user-agent 'ua'       Send specified User-Agent as part of HTTP requests --lavfdopts 'opts'      Options passed to libavformat, e.g. 'probesize:250000,...'
         --avdict 'opts'         Options passed to demuxer, e.g., 'rtsp_transport:tcp,...'
+        --start-paused          Immediately pause the video after loading, will wait for dbus or key command to play

 For example: